 I’m putting my foot down.
 You can’t call this burger The Argentine unless you use the best beef you can find.
 Don’t use frozen beef patties and tell your friends you are making some Argentine Burgers.
 If you use crappy beef, you have to call them normal burgers with Chimichurri.
 Also, the chimichurri will overpower the meat if it’s just some bland freezer beef.

+In a pinch, I used to make small batch ground beef in my food processor as well.
 I processed the fat for a few seconds in my food process and then threw in the rest of the meat.
 If you’re making a lot of burgers, you probably want to do one pound at a time.

 Cooking a burger on a hot cast iron pan is really easy though and produces really good results.
 Heat up your cast iron pan until it’s very hot and add just a tiny bit of oil (maybe 1 teaspoon).
 Then arrange your burgers around the pan, making sure that they don’t touch or overlap.